boucaron/randomstuff/SolarStudy.md

 For a single 4KW to 5KW per phase setup, the [Victron Multiplus II/48/5000](https://www.victronenergy.com/inverters/48v-5000va) inverter is chosen for its versatility and reasonable standby power usage, providing the best value for the investment.
 It cost about 1500 to 1900 € (including VAT).

 For small load around 200 to 2 KW, there are microinverters in one, two, four and even six ways.
 This is a kind of new, so I am not sure about the reliability of such items.
-There are also small inverters from 800 to 2.5 KW, but the price is relatively high most of the time.
+There are also small inverters from 800 to 2.5 KW, but the price is relatively high most of the time, except one with 2K that is also detailed.

 ### PV MPPT Controller Configurations